-Features of the BankSA Standard Variable Rate Home Loan
+What are the features and benefits of the BankSA Standard Variable Rate Home Loan?

 - Repayment options.
 BankSA offers you two repayment plans to help you choose which works best for you - interest-only repayments or principal and interest repayments.
 You can choose a weekly, fortnightly or monthly repayment plan with principal and interest based loans, while only monthly repayments are available for interest-only repayments.

 - Additional repayment options.
 You can make additional payments without attracting any extra fees to help you finish your loan repayments faster.
 Moreover, you can use automatic repayments to ensure your monthly or weekly repayments are paid on time.

 - Loan redraw.
 You can access any extra payments you make by requesting to redraw funds.
 You can also save on the relevant charges by making your request through Internet banking or over the phone.